 Himalayan Bath Salts:

 Infusing your bath with salts is a surefire way to relax your body.
 Magnesium eases tension in your muscles, and the salt will leave your skin feeling silky smooth.
 Beyond muscle relaxation, healthy magnesium levels are linked to decreased stress and better sleep.
 A salt bath at the end of the day is a highly therapeutic, effective ritual!
 We carry a variety of brands, many of which come with all-natural scents for added aromatherapy benefits.
-Evolution Himalayan Bath Salts rely on ancient wisdom to purify, relax, rejuvenate, and restore.
 The skin is our largest organ, absorbing 84 minerals through the Himalayan Salt bath while gently detoxing, balancing skin pH to balance skin moisture, stimulating circulation and reducing inflammation.
 We also carry Dead Sea Bath Salts.

 From salt lamps to high quality pink Himalayan salt, we have you covered!
 Come see us at Rebecca’s Natural Food if you have any questions about getting started with these products.